TEACHING

 Teaching Experience

-• Undergraduate and postgraduate teaching at the University of Surrey, the School of Advanced Study (University of London), and Lancaster University
+• Undergraduate and postgraduate teaching at the University of Surrey, the School of Advanced Study (University of London), Lancaster University, the University of Warwick, and the University of Edinburgh

 • Co-supervision of doctoral research in modern and contemporary literature